luke-hays/portfolio-site/README.md

 # Personal Website

-This repository contains the code for my own personal website INSERT_LATER.
+This repository contains the code for my own personal website [lukehays.com](https://lukehays.com/).
 My previous site was a simple static page hosted on an S3 bucket, but I decided to build something more complex with a few additional features, such as a portfolio section and a blog.

 The goal with this website is not only to have a convenient place to host my portfolio but also to help motivate learning new development concepts.
 To that end, I've picked a few pieces of technology that I'm not familiar with, but feel they would be easy to pick up and run with: